Cairo Santos: 2014 season

 Santos was signed as an undrafted free agent by the Kansas City Chiefs on 19 May 2014.
 He was named the Chiefs kicker on 30 August 2014, beating veteran Ryan Succop for the position.
 On 7 September 2014, he became the first Brazilian born player ever to play in an NFL regular season game in a 26–10 loss to the Tennessee Titans, kicking his first career field goal.
 After missing two field goals in his first two games, he made his next 13 field goal attempts, including a clutch game-winning field goal with 26 seconds left in a Week 7 win over the San Diego Chargers and a 53-yard field goal the following week against the St. Louis Rams.
+In the 2014 season, Santos converted all 38 extra point attempts and 25 of 30 field goal attempts.

 Santos was the team leader whose 113 points were the most by a rookie player in Chiefs history.
 He also made most field goals (25) by a rookie kicker in Chiefs history (tied with Ryan Succop).

 2015 season

-In a 21–36 loss to the Cincinnati Bengals on October 4, Santos kicked a team record seven field goals, including two over 50 yards.
+In a 21–36 loss to the Cincinnati Bengals on 4 October, Santos kicked a team record seven field goals, including two over 50 yards.
 His seven field goals tied him with five players for the second most all-time in a single game.
 In Week 10, Santos made five field goals of six attempts against the Denver Broncos, the second game in the season with at least five field goals made.
 In Week 15, Santos kicked a 53-yard field goal against the Baltimore Ravens.
 This was the fourth field goal with at least 50 yards in the season.
+In the 2015 season, Santos converted 39 of 41 extra point attempts and 30 of 37 field goal attempts.

-In a 30–0 victory against the Houston Texans in the AFC Wild Card game, Cairo Santos became the first Brazilian player to play in a National Football League playoffs game.
+In a 30–0 victory against the Houston Texans in the American Football Conference (AFC) Wild Card Round game, Cairo Santos became the first Brazilian player to play in a National Football League playoffs game.
 He made three field goals and three extra point attempts.
 He kicked two 49-yard field goals, the longest field goals in the Chiefs postseason history.

-In his second postseason game, Santos made two field goals in a 20–27 loss to the New England Patriots in the AFC Divisional Playoffs game.
+In his second postseason game, Santos made two field goals in a 20–27 loss to the New England Patriots in the AFC Divisional Round game.

 2016 season

-In Week 2, Santos kicked a 54-yard field goal in a 12–19 loss to the Houston Texans, the longest field goal of his professional career.
+In Week 2, Santos kicked a 54-yard field goal in a 12–19 loss to the Texans, the longest field goal of his professional career.

-Santos made two field goals in the 30–27 overtime victory against Denver Broncos including the game-winner, a 34-yard field goal attempt that bounced off the left upright.
+Santos made two field goals in the 30–27 overtime victory against Broncos including the game-winner, a 34-yard field goal attempt that bounced off the left upright.

 In November, Santos was named AFC Special Teams Player of the Month for the first time after converting 11 of 11 field goals and all five extra points.
+In the 2016 season, Santos appeared in all 16 games and converted 36 of 39 extra point attempts and 31 of 35 field goal attempts.